What to look out for when outsourcing digital marketing.

 So… has your business made its first million yet?
 And if so, can you be 100% sure that it was that tweet and that post and that flyer and that Google Ad that contributed to the success of your multi-million pound business?

 Marketing isn’t easy.
 There’s no silver bullet.
 There’s no one-size-fits-all approach.
 There are no over-night successes.
 And guess what?
 Not everyone can do it.
 But with the rise of online assistants, coupled with ‘marketing’ still having a stigma attached to it that ‘anyone can do it’, ‘anyone’ is now doing it.
-So before you invest your hard earned cash on a marketer (notice how I said ‘invest’ and not ‘spend?’) here are a few marketing red flags to watch out for when choosing your freelancer, agency, or marketing assistant.
+So before you invest your hard earned cash on a marketer (notice how I said ‘invest’ and not ‘spend?’) here are a few marketing red flags to watch out for when choosing to outsource to a freelancer, agency, or marketing assistant.

 See above – there are no silver bullets in marketing.
 If you are promised that your website will rank number one on Google for your chosen keyword, promised that you will have a particular number of high quality leads coming through from day one, or promised that your social media followers will sky rocket, just as soon as you sign on the dotted line and make the first payment, then my advice would be to run the other way.
 As the saying goes, the only thing we can be sure of is death and taxes.
 Not number one results.